Huge Ninjas Fighting Against Huge Battleships

 Holding down the Shot button will cause the player to enter Attack Mode, weakening the plane’s attack power, but strengthening the options’ attack power.
 Bringing the option close to the enemy and destroy it will create energy items.
 While Attack Mode is active, energy items and gold floating on-screen will be pulled into the option, making them easier to collect.
 Releasing the Shot button and returning to Defense Mode will allow the items to be collected.
 While the phantom is in Attack Mode, they will fire off a large and very powerful laser called the “Guiding Cannon”.
 The size and strength of the Guiding Cannon depends on the plane type.
 Destroying enemies with the Guiding Cannon will wrap them in an explosive field that destroys any bullets that touch it.
 Pulling enemy bullets into the field can create a chain reaction that destroys even more bullets, which in turn, cause even more bullets to be destroyed.
 Because of this, the Phantom Mode Attack Mode is very strong when it comes to attack power and destroying enemies, but the mode does have its share of weaknesses.
 The most notable being that getting hit just once will cancel Phantom Mode and place the player back into Fighter Mode.
 In addition to a forced exit, the player will not get any of the gold score items that were in orbit around the player while they were in Phantom Mode if they get hit.

-There are three types of items in the arcade mode of Akai Katana.
-There is a "B" bomb item that usually appears before the stage boss from Stage 2 onwards.
-Then come the two more commonly seen items, the blue energy orb, and the gold score items.
-Energy and gold items come in small, medium, and large sizes, with the ability to "evolve" the smaller sizes into larger ones.
+There are two commonly seen items: the blue energy orb, and the gold score items.
+Energy and gold items come in small, medium, and large sizes, with the ability to “evolve” the smaller sizes into larger ones.
 For example, the small gold items are only worth 100 points, and large gold items are worth 100 times that amount at 10,000 points each!
 In the arcade version of the game, players can only have 256 gold items hovering around them at once.
 How players can evolve smaller items into larger items depends on what type of item they wish to evolve.
 For energy items, players need to be in both Fighter Mode and Attack Mode.
 First, collect some energy items with the option, and then position the option such that bullets will pass through the collected energy items.
 It may take a few bullets, but with enough bullet scrapes, all energy items will eventually become large energy items.
 For gold items, players will need to be in Phantom Mode.
 While in Phantom Mode, the gold items will automatically orbit around the phantom, and while they are doing this, they will eventually evolve into a large gold item.
 Be careful though, as the items can disappear if too much time passes, so be sure to switch back into Fighter Mode to collect them before that happens!
-There are no hidden 1-Up items in Akai Katana but there are two score-based 1-Ups (called extends).
-The default extends are given out at 20 million and 50 million points.

 Arcade Mode Scoring